albin-typeqast/tqtest-deploy-ecs/README.md

 `localhost:80`

-## Create a personal GIT repository so you can make changes and push to repo (if you already have it skip it)
+## Create a personal GIT repository or Fork existing repo, so you can make changes and push to repo (if you already have it skip it)
+Fork git@github.com:albin-typeqast/tqtest-deploy-ecs.git

+or
-Create a personal repository on github or fork it
+Create a personal repository on github

 Clone tqtest repo localy on your PC:
 `git clone git@github.com:albin-typeqast/tqtest-deploy-ecs.git`
 CD into tqtest-deploy-ecs folder
 Delete the hidden .git directory with command rm -fR .git